sanskrit/raw_etexts_english/blogs/manasataramgini/2007-01-27_on-the-vedic-sacrificial-ritual-and-its-babylonian-parallels.md

 +++
-title = "On the vedic sacrificial ritual and its Babylonianxa0parallels"
+title = "On the vedic sacrificial ritual and its Babylonian parallels"

 +++
 The mlechCha orientalists Dumont and Albright pointed to certain